dfamr01/fsm/README.md

 It uses event-driven programming, state machines, in a robust, and visual ways.
 FSM provides a powerful and flexible way to manage application and workflow state by allowing developers to model logic as actors and state machines.

 This project includes:
-react with type script
+React with type script
-react routing
+React Router
 Material UI
-styled component
+Styled Component
 Lottie Files - for animation
-axios
+Axios
-tests with - jest and axios-mock-adapter
+Tests with - jest and axios-mock-adapter

 [Visit the site](https://fsm1.vercel.app/)